 - Prevention and improvement in the symptoms of depression

 - Possible reduction of the risk of medical interventions, including cesarean or instrument-assisted delivery

 - Improvement in the growth and functional capacity of the placenta which may provide protective reserves for baby if complications arise in labor

 There is no evidence that recreational exercise as a part of an uncomplicated pregnancy causes any harm to the developing baby (1,2).
 There is some data from a study of pregnant Olympic athletes suggesting that exercise over 90% maximal heart rate may compromise fetal blood flow (3), but most of us aren’t pushing that type of intensity.
-And so most if any concern over prenatal fitness should revolve around keeping mom’s body (and specifically, her core and pelvic floor) happy and healthy.
+And so most if any concern over prenatal fitness should revolve around keeping the pregnant person’s body (and specifically, their core and pelvic floor) happy and healthy.

 So, what do you need to know to continue your exercise routine into pregnancy?

-Next, there are three basic strategies you can implement into your exercise program to keep your core and pelvic floor healthy and happy throughout your pregnancy.
-These strategies involve manipulating your body alignment, breathing technique and exercise variables.
+There are three basic strategies you can implement into your prenatal fitness program to keep your core and pelvic floor healthy and happy throughout your pregnancy.
+These strategies involve manipulating your body alignment, breathing technique and optimizing your exercise variables.
 If it’s an option, consider working with a prenatal fitness specialist or pregnancy and postpartum athleticism coach to dial in your specific program since every body and every pregnancy is unique.

 While there is no such thing as a “perfect” alignment, there is an alignment strategy that may be more optimal for the coordination and function of your core and pelvic floor and may be particularly interesting to explore during pregnancy and postpartum.